-Getting Your Life Back With Low Vision Glasses
+Getting Your Life Back With Low Vision Glasses In Abilene, Texas

-Low Vision doesn’t have to rob you of the things you enjoy such as watching TV, reading, writing, driving, socializing, or simply playing with your grandchildren.
-If Low Vision has robbed you or someone you love of cherished activities and moments, a Low Vision aid or device can help!
+Low Vision doesn’t have to rob you of the things you enjoy, such as watching TV, reading, writing, driving, socializing, or simply playing with your grandchildren.
+If Low Vision has robbed you, or someone you love, of cherished activities and moments, a Low Vision aid or device can help!

 Tele-microscope glasses are helpful for mid-range and distance viewing.
 With this Low Vision aid, everything in your path will appear larger and easier to view.
 They are suited for activities such as: